 Some common questions answered

-I have Private Health Insurance, can I claim a rebate for counselling?
+I have Private Health Insurance, can I claim a rebate for counselling at Senta Sharp Counselling?

 Yes you may be able to.
 I am an Accredited Counsellor, registered with the Psychotherapy and Counselling Federation of Australia, and a registered Private Health Provider for Medibank, ahm, Bupa, Australia Regional Health Group (ARHG) including Police Health, St Luke's Health, Phoenix Health Fund, and Emergency Services Health.
 If you have private health cover with one of these insurers, you may be able to claim a rebate on counselling services.
 Contact them to see.

 I am new to counselling.
-What are the next steps?
+What are the next steps to connect with Senta Sharp Counselling?

 Once you make contact by email or phone, we will have a brief discussion about what issue/s you would like to bring to counselling, and decide together if this Practice and online counselling are the right choice for you.